Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/syllabus.md

 #### Course Management Site: https://idm-ip-b-fall2019.slack.com

 ---
-_&quot; You can't use up creativity.
+_&quot;You can't use up creativity.
 The more you use, the more you have.&quot;_

 _~Maya Angelou_